AJRepo/PHPlot/phplot/README.txt

 Here are some of the problems we know about in PHPlot.
 See the bug tracker on the PHPlot project web site for more information.

+#3142124 Clip plot elements to plot area
+  Plot elements are not currently clipped to the plot area, and may extend beyond.
+PHP does not currently support the GD clipping control.

 #1795969 The automatic range calculation for Y values needs to be rewritten.
   This is especially a problem with small offset ranges (e.g. Y=[999:1001]).